PASCALD3NZEL/my-phase-1-project/README.md

 Backend functionality is optional and meant for local development testing only

+To access the deployed version of the project click : https://borehole-request-app.onrender.com

 Author
 Developed by a student at Moringa School, with approximately 2 months of coding experience, as part of their beginner web development project.
 With recognition of my technical mentor Solomon Kitonyi for the assistance during the project